inbravo/travel/june-2019/route.md

 	* It is a steady descent and offroad
 5. **Bharatpur -> Sarchu** [38 kms and altitude at 14,100 ft]
 	* Himachal Pradesh state ends here.
 Ladakh region of Jammu and Kashmir state starts here.
 Mostly offroad
 	* Sarchu is a military base and has a police check post.
 Register at the police check post here
+	* Sarchu is on the boundary between Himachal Pradesh and Ladakh, Jammu and Kashmir
+	* It is situated between Baralacha La (16,040 ft) to the south and Lachulung La 16,600 ft to the north, at an altitude of 14,070 ft
 6. **Sarchu -> Pang** [80 kms and altitude at 15,100 ft]
 	* Offroad climbing 500 m through the Gata loops (22 hairpin bends) at 13,750 ft elevation
 	* Nakee La pass at 15,547 ft and Lachulung La pass at 16,616 ft